John Olday

-John Olday (10 April 1905 – 1977), birth name Arthur William Oldag, was an artist, cartoonist and writer, and an anarchist revolutionary.
-He was active in Germany, France and Britain in the 1930s and 1940s and resided in Australia during the 1950s and 1960s.
+John Olday (10 April 1905 - 1977), birth name Arthur William Oldag, was born in London to a Scottish father and a German mother.
+He was brought up in New York City, and Germany.
+He became an artist, cartoonist and writer, and anarchist revolutionary.
+He was politically active in Germany, France and England in the 1930s and 1940s, and lived in Australia during the 1950s and 1960s.
 Returning to London in about 1970, he remained active in anarchist groups until his death in 1977.

 Early life

-Born out of wedlock in London, 1905, Olday is recorded as having no memory of his Scottish father.
-His German-born mother moved to New York City, where he was brought up until age 8 (1913) when his mother returned to Germany and left him with his grandmother in Hamburg.
-The mother apparently returned to New York and American citizenship.
+Born out of wedlock in 1905 in London, Olday is recorded as having no memory of his Scottish father.
+His German mother moved to New York City, where he was brought up until age 8 (1913), after which his mother returned to Germany and left him with his grandmother in Hamburg.
+His mother apparently returned to New York and American citizenship.
 In urban Hamburg, the child's life was immediately blighted by the onset of World War I and a hunger crisis precipitated by agricultural manpower losses and the Allied blockade of Germany In 1916, at the age of 11, he was a participant in workers' unrest against severe food shortages and black-market practices of the day.

-Later Olday became active in the tumultuous unrest of the Kiel mutiny and the resultant German Revolution of 1918–19, reportedly "acting as an ammunition hauler for a Spartacist machine-gun emplacement.
+Later Olday became active in the tumultuous unrest of the Kiel mutiny and the resultant November Revolution, reportedly "acting as an ammunition hauler for a Spartacist machine-gun emplacement.
 When the year-long struggle was crushingly defeated, he made a last-minute escape, narrowly avoiding certain execution"—but continued in violent activist causes until 1925, at age 20.

-While still a teenager, he joined the Young Communist League of Germany (Kommunistischer Jugend Deutschlands, KJD) but was expelled for “anarchist deviations”.
+While still a teenager, Olday joined the Young Communist League of Germany but was expelled for “anarchist deviations”.

 He turned to the anarchist movement and took part in a militia unit during the uprisings of October 1923, then was active in the Ruhr region of Germany, where the anarchists had thousands of supporters, particularly among miners and factory workers.
 There he propagated ideas of workers' councils.